 Long Term Interest Rates, Medium Term Interest Rates, and Short Term Interest Rates

 On the basis of the duration of investment or borrowings, the classification of interest rates takes place.
 Charging of Long Term Rate takes place for more than 5 years period.
 Charging of Medium Term Rate is from a period of 1 year to 5 years.
 Imposing of Short Term Interest Rate takes place for a period of less than a year.
 This period can be a day, a week, a month, or any period less than a year.
-The other name of the Short Term Interest Rate is Periodic Interest Rate.
+The other name of the Short Term Interest Rate is the Periodic Interest Rate.

-Prime Rate is the rate at which Banks or Financial Institutions lends money to a specific group of customers.
+Prime Rate is the rate at which Banks or Financial Institutions lend money to a specific group of customers.
 It is the lowest lending rate only for the preferential customers of the Bank or Financial Institutions.
-Prime Rate is the lowest and the best rate, a borrower could ever ask for.
+Prime Rate is the lowest and the best rate a borrower could ever ask for.
 Charging of Prime Rate mostly takes place on financial instruments like credit cards, mortgages, loans, etc. Mostly Prime Rate is uniform across all Banks or Financial Institutions.

 The other name of Prime Rate is Prime Lending Rate or Prime.

 As the name suggests, Ceiling Interest Rates are the highest rates charged or paid.
 The Central Bank of the country and/or Central Government of the country fixes this ceiling interest rate.
 The highest limit set can vary from one instrument to another.

 Financial Services Industry works on various types of interest rates.
 These types of interest rates are useful for retail investors, institutional investors, banks, governments, financial institutions, corporates, and many other participants.
 All these interest rates have different characteristics and serve different purposes.
 They all are equally important.